-These mixtures retain moisture well, and their spongy consistency encourages abundant root growth.
+The spongy consistency of these mixtures retains moisture and encourages abundant root growth.
 Sterilized, they are free of insects, fungus, weed seeds and other annoyances.
 Moreover, they won’t pack down, and they deteriorate very slowly.
-One filling can last for years!

-These mixtures are commonly composed of Sphagnum peat moss, perlite and/or vermiculite and/or coconut coir.
+Soil-less mixtures are commonly composed of Sphagnum peat moss and/or coconut coir, plus perlite and/or vermiculite.
 Some brands may also enhance their mixtures with healthful amendments such as beneficial microbes, humic acid, dolomitic lime, wetting agents, earthworm castings, bat guano, kelp and other organic fertilizers.
 If you spend extra for these types of soils, you won't need to add plant food to your waterings as often.

 Choose a soil-less mixture that feels right to you.
-If you prefer to make your own soil-less mixture, here are 2 simple recipes that will give you a light, well-balanced product:
+If you prefer to make your own soil-less mixture, here is a simple recipe that will give you a light, well-balanced product:

 1 part vermiculite